 The Single Connect Privileged Session Manager enables users to connect to enterprise applications without knowing the application’s username/password.

 Helps to eliminate password sharing and shared account usage.
 Users always log in with their own username/password, even if a shared account is used to connect to the device.
 For example, I connect to Single Connect with username=Frank and then select a device to connect.
 The Single Connect Privileged Session Manager establishes a session towards the target device, but may be using username=admin.
 As a user, I never see/know the real username/password used to connect to the target device, all I know is my own username/password.

 Enables the definition of time-based access limitations, based on time of day, day of the week, maintenance window hours, etc.

 Detects and prevents malicious attacks before they occur.

-Users continue to use applications on their computers as they are used to.
+Users continue to use the same applications they are used to on their computers.